Torndeco/pyBEscanner/README.txt

 	* Multiple Servers ( No multi-threading support, it scans 1 server at a time )
 	* Scans battlelogs
-	* Whitelist + Blanlist + Kicklist filters with regrex features http://docs.python.org/2/library/re.html
+	* Whitelist + Blanlist + Kicklist rules with regrex features http://docs.python.org/2/library/re.html
 	* Auto-purges logs as it scans, reduces need to re-scan
 	* Makes backup logs files & splits them up into folders based on date